Top 10 Things To Do in Jefferson Parish

 1. Dining Destinations

 New Orleans’ next door neighbor, Jefferson Parish, has many family-friendly restaurants that are sure to satisfy, offering a range of options.
 Begin your culinary journey in Metairie, Louisiana’s fourth-largest city.
-Suggestions include Semolina, which bills itself as “a family-friendly haven for pastatarians.”
-R&O’s is a legendary Metairie restaurant that specializes in Italian-meets-Cajun dishes — it might be the only place in town where you’ll find spaghetti and crawfish pies on the same menu.
+Suggestions include R&O Restaurant & Catering, a legendary Metairie restaurant that specializes in Italian-meets-Cajun dishes — it might be the only place in town where you’ll find spaghetti and crawfish pies on the same menu.

-Other Metairie standouts include café b, Bevi Seafood (famous for its boiled crawfish), Deanies (home to its own crawfish festival) and Bear’s Poboys at Gennaro’s.
+Other Metairie standouts include Deanies Seafood (home to its own crawfish festival) and Bear’s Poboys at Gennaro’s.
 In nearby Harahan you’ll find Oak Oven, a farm-to-table restaurant where meals are cooked to perfection over open flames.

 And because no trip to Louisiana is complete without trying our awesome seafood, a trip to Drago’s Seafood Restaurant is absolutely a must.
 Drago’s is so beloved by Louisianians that local potato chip maker Zapp’s added a Drago’s-flavored chip to its line in 2016.
 The restaurant’s most famous dish is its charbroiled oysters.